the1lab/1lab/src/Cat/Displayed/Univalence/Reasoning.lagda.md

 # Remarks about displayed univalence

-Note that, over a univalent base, [univalence of a displayed category][du] is equivalent to each fibre being univalent; Over a precategorical base, displayed univalence is a stronger condition, but it still implies that each fibre is univalent.
-Moreover, since isomorphisms in fibres are equivalent to [vertical isomorphisms], if
-$\cE$ is a displayed univalent category, then vertical isomorphism is an identity system on each type of objects-over.
+Note that, over a univalent base, [[univalence of displayed categories]] is equivalent to _fibrewise_ univalence; Over a precategorical base, displayed univalence is a stronger condition, but it still implies that each fibre is univalent.
+Moreover, since isomorphisms in fibres are equivalent to [vertical isomorphisms], if $\cE$ is a [[displayed univalent category]], then vertical isomorphism is an [[identity system]] on each type of objects-over.

-[du]: Cat.Displayed.Univalence.html
 [vertical isomorphisms]: Cat.Displayed.Morphism.html#isos

 <!--